 At this prompt, you will type the following command :

 NOTE: you may have to change the pathname to C:”Program FileseOne Solutionswcf” if you are on a 32 bit machine.

 Then hit the enter key, this command will encrypt everything in the appSettings section of the web.config.

 Then type in this command:

-This is the appSettings section of the web.config after encrypting
+This is what the appSettings section of the web.config looks like before encrypting

 As I said, normally web.config files do not need to be secured because by their very nature, they are stored on the IIS server in a folder only administrators should have access to, however if you want to encrypt them to keep casual users out, this will do the job for you.